hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/external-client/README.md

 ## Configure Hazelcast Client outside Kubernetes

-When we have a working Hazelcast cluster deployed on Kubernetes, we can connect to it with an external Hazelcast Smart.
+When we have a working Hazelcast cluster deployed on Kubernetes, we can connect to it with an external Hazelcast Smart Client.
 You need first to fetch the credentials of the created Service Account and then use them to configure the client.

 ### 5. Check Kubernetes Master IP